JJshome/tire-impedance-diagnostic/README.md

 - Ucaretron Inc. for the innovative patent application
 - The Python scientific community for providing excellent tools
 - Contributors to the open-source libraries used in this project
+- Many foundational impedance application technologies were developed by Kumho Petrochemical in South Korea 25 years ago.
+We acknowledge that this project builds upon those original technical concepts and express our gratitude for their pioneering work in this field.
+This technology represents a dependent variation of those fundamental technical ideas.